freenet/freenet-core/docs/src/components/delegates.md

 In Freenet, Delegates act like advanced representatives, similar to a human delegate, performing actions on Freenet on your behalf.
 Think of them as a more sophisticated version of a web browser's local storage, with similarities to Unix "Daemons".
-Operating within the Freenet kernel on your device, Delegates are a secure and flexible mechanism for managing private data, such as cryptographic keys, tokens, and passwords, and executing complex tasks.
+Operating within the Freenet core on your device, Delegates are a secure and flexible mechanism for managing private data, such as cryptographic keys, tokens, and passwords, and executing complex tasks.